Zachary Merton Hospital

-Zachary Merton Hospital is a health facility at Glenville Road, Rustington, West Sussex, England.
-It is managed by the Sussex Community NHS Foundation Trust.
+Zachary Merton Hospital was a health facility at Glenville Road, Rustington, West Sussex, England.
+It was managed by the Sussex Community NHS Foundation Trust.

 History

 The facility, which was financed by a trust fund established by Zachary Merton, was opened as a convalescent home in April 1937.
 It became a maternity hospital in 1939 and, after joining the National Health Service as the Zachary Merton Maternity Home in 1948, it became a community hospital in 1979.
+The hospital was closed, initially on a temporary basis, in November 2023: its permanent closure was confirmed in July 2025.